Nonprescription Topical Antifungals for Athlete's Foot

 How Well It Works

 Nonprescription antifungal medicines are effective in curing athlete's foot for most people.
-But studies show that allylamine medicines work slightly better than azole medicines.1
+Studies show that allylamine medicines work slightly better than azole medicines.1

 Terbinafine requires a shorter course of treatment (1 week) than miconazole and clotrimazole (4 to 6 weeks).
 While terbinafine costs more than the other two, you need less of it to successfully treat a fungal infection.